Universal Volcano Bay

 Have a question about what you can or cannot bring into Volcano Bay?
 I’ve received so many questions that I created a separate post: What Can I Take into Volcano Bay?

-Volcano Bay pricing right now (Summer 2017) is $67/day for adults or $62/day for kids 3-9.
+Volcano Bay pricing right now (Summer 2018) is $80/day for adults or $75/day for kids 3-9.
 Or it’s part of Universal Orlando’s multi-day, multi-park tickets.
-When we return in August it will be interesting to see whether the kids want to spend a full day at Volcano Bay, or spend part of a day at Volcano Bay and then head back to the other two parks.
-My initial thought is that the three-day and four-day multi-park tickets make the most sense from both financial and flexibility perspectives.
+The three-day and four-day multi-park tickets make the most sense from both financial and flexibility perspectives.
 That way you’re covered even if your kids want to do all three parks every day – a possibility, and the parks are so close together that it’s not a hassle to do that.

 Where to Stay

 If you’re coming to Universal Orlando just for Volcano Bay, stay at Cabana Bay.
 It’s next door to the park and has a private entrance.
-If you’re planning on visiting all three of Universal Orlando’s parks though, any of the five on-site hotels will work well.
-I’ve now stayed at three of Universal’s hotels – Sapphire Falls, Royal Pacific and the Hard Rock Hotel – and we’re booked at a fourth, Portofino Bay, in August.
+If you’re planning on visiting all three of Universal Orlando’s parks though, any of the six on-site hotels will work well.
+I’ve now stayed at five of the six hotels – Sapphire Falls, Royal Pacific, the Hard Rock Hotel, Portofino Bay, and Cabana Bay.
 I’ve enjoyed all of them.
 My personal favorite thus far has been the Hard Rock Hotel simply because it’s closest to the gates of Universal Studios, and my kids love the pool there.
+Cabana Bay has the coolest theme.
+Sapphire Falls and Aventura are both short walks to Volcano Bay (under five minutes).
 But really you can’t go wrong.
-I’ll do a hotel post setting out the pros/cons of each property once I’ve stayed at Portofino Bay.
+In this post I compare the six hotels.

 Volcano Bay Parking and Arrivals